TDX: ITS Change Management Procedures

 Body

 Please refer to ITS CHANGE MANAGEMENT for a full description of responsibilities and complete definitions of terms.
-Please refer to DR documentation for the list of Priority Systems
+Please refer to DR documentation for the list of Priority Systems.

 The ITS Change Management workflow has been created in TD to streamline the review and approvals for all changes to Production environments.
 The ITS Change Management workflow will be assigned to a TD ticket requesting the Production change.
 The ITS Change Management workflow can be assigned to the ticket at any time, but the workflow approval process will not start until the Ticket Task: Validate that a person is responsible for this ticket and kick off workflow is marked as Complete.
 After the Lead and/or Director approvals, non-minor changes will go before the Change Management Council (CMC) for final approval.

-The requestor, responsible person, or a team representative must attend the CMC meeting if their change requires CMC consent.
-If there is no representative for the change or there are any unanswered questions, the request will be not be approved by the CMC.
+The requestor, responsible person, or team representative must attend the CMC meeting if their change requires CMC consent.
+If there is no representative for the change or there are any unanswered questions, the request will not be approved by the CMC.
 After completion or decision not to proceed, the requestor or responsible person should update the Change Implemented status and close the ticket.

 To view the full documentation refer to the Change Management Using TeamDynamix_v2.docx under files on the right side of this page.